 Once an order has been placed, one or more approvals may be necessary.
 If the request not approved, the request is closed.
 If the request goes to multiple approvers, typically only one approval is required and the remaining approvals are no longer required.
-The workflow can be configured to require multiple levels or multiple number of approvals.
+The workflow can be configured to require multiple levels or multiple approvals.

-If you have any active, pending approvals waiting for you may access them directly from the Service Portal homepage or in the Now Platform (see My Approvals).
+If you have any active (pending) approvals awaiting, you may access them directly from the Service Portal navigation or in the Now Platform (see My Approvals).